 post & packing) during the

-next two weeks - by Friday
+next three weeks - before Friday

 compliments, subject to availability...
 (Give

-them a try, risk-free - I'm sure you'll enjoy their
+them a try, risk-free - I'm sure you'll enjoy their fresh

 forget - this free bonus incense offer is only available to registered email